 This soup has a Thai flavor.
 Sweet and spicy.
 The blend of vegetables, spices and coconut milk add an enjoyable complex flavor with very few ingredients.

-This soup is amazing over rice or quinoa or with a side of crusty bread.
+This soup is amazing over white or brown rice, healthy quinoa or with a side of crusty bread.
+I like the texture of quinoa and it’s healthy too.
+Win-win!

-It doesn’t have to be fall to make this soup.
-In fact, if you’re like me and attempting to slim down your fat intake just in time for shorts and swimsuit weather, then this is a great, healthy yet tasty meal choice.
+This soup is so warm and cozy without being gluten-heavy comfort food.
+Perfect for the coolers months.
+But it doesn’t have to be fall or winter to make this soup.
+In fact, if you’re like me and attempting to eat more nutritious foods, then this is a great, healthy yet tasty meal choice.

 As much as I want spring to be here already, I’m thankful to have a few more weeks of healthy eating in order to prep for a wardrobe with a lot less coverage.
-My metabolism is not what it used to be at 34 and after two kids, so I’m really having to put forth more effort than any other year prior.
+My metabolism is not what it used and after three kids, so I’m really having to put forth more effort than any other year prior.

 This soup recipe is very easy to throw together and you can cook it a couple of ways: